-4.1 Description of the proof of concept (1-2 pages, including references)
+3.1 Description of the proof of concept

-- What is the size of a proof of concept to demonstrate the feasibility of the proposed quantum solution? - What is the regime of parameters to achieve quantum advantage? - Has the access to public datasets or real-world datasets been secured other known / necessary initial conditions for the model well identified?
+Please describe your proposed proof of concept to demonstrate the feasibility of the proposed quantum solution.
+This includes defining the regime of parameters to achieve quantum advantage and the problem size to be tackled (now and/or with future quantum computing devices).
+Please also specify whether access to real-world datasets has been secured and whether other known necessary initial conditions for the proof of concept are met.
+As always, include relevant references.